Do you ever feel like all of the responsibilities in your life are weighing you down and making it hard for you to focus?

 The health benefits are endless but it all starts with you, and your committed decision to take better care of yourself.

-*Try these tips for two weeks.
-If they don’t work, try something else.*
+Try these tips for at least two weeks.
+If they don’t work for you, try something else.

 Lists help to organize your thoughts and life.
 They take the guessing game out of everything.
 They are especially useful when you’re feeling overwhelmed and don’t have the slightest clue on how to begin relaxing.

 Keep track of your moods in your journal throughout the week, and identify patterns that lead up to those burnout moments.

 Creating a detailed plan to start taking care of yourself will ensure that you never forget anything important ever again.

 2. Take Care Of Yourself And Take A Break